THE STILL POINT Discernment Practice

 For others, it emerges more quietly: What feels true?
 What leads to life?
 What is mine to do?

-Across traditions—Christian, Buddhist, Taoist, and beyond—this question has been explored for centuries.
-And yet, a surprising convergence emerges: Discernment is not primarily about finding a hidden blueprint.
+Across traditions—Christian, Buddhist, Chinese Taoist, and beyond—this question has been explored for centuries.

+And not surprisingly, convergence emerges: Discernment is not primarily about finding a hidden blueprint.
 It is about learning to see clearly, listen deeply, and live in alignment.

 In earlier stages of life, we tend to seek certainty.
 In later stages, we discover something more subtle—and more trustworthy: Not certainty, but attunement.